Stand Your Ground Against COVID-19, by Mark B.

 Economics & Investing For Preppers

 Here are the latest news items and commentary on current economics news, market trends, stocks, investing opportunities, and the precious metals markets.
 We also cover hedges, derivatives, and obscura.
-And it bears mention that most of these items are from the “tangibles heavy” contrarian perspective of SurvivalBlog’s Founder and Senior Editor, JWR.
-Today, we look at investing in scarce M1 Carbines.
-(See the Tangibles Investing section.)
+Most of these items are from the “tangibles heavy” contrarian perspective of SurvivalBlog’s Founder and Senior Editor, JWR.
+Today, we look at commodities price forecasts for 2021.
+(See the Commodities section.)

 o o o